2010 Sharm El Sheikh shark attacks: Attacks

-The first attacks occurred on 1 December, when four people were attacked within minutes of each other in the Ra's Nasrani area.
-48-year-old Olga Martsinko suffered wounds to her hands and legs, lower back and buttock while 70-year-old Lyudmila Stolyarova lost her right hand and left leg.
+The first attacks occurred on 1 December 2010, when four people were attacked within minutes of each other in the area of Ra's Nasrani.
+48-year-old Russian woman Olga Martsinko suffered wounds to her hands and legs, lower back, and buttock, while 70-year-old Russian woman Lyudmila Stolyarova lost her right hand and left leg.
 Both had to have their injured limbs partly amputated.
-A 54-year-old Russian man named Yevgeniy Trishkin suffered serious leg wounds, requiring a partial amputation, while 46-year-old Ukrainian Viktor Koliy also suffered leg injuries but was well enough to leave hospital the following day.
+54-year-old Russian man Yevgeniy Trishkin suffered serious leg wounds, requiring a partial amputation, and 46-year-old Ukrainian man Viktor Koliy suffered leg injuries but recovered enough to leave hospital the following day.

-Lyudmilla Stolyarova's husband Vladimir said: "I ran up to her and could hear her gasping 'Shark!
+Stolyarova's husband Vladimir said, "I ran up to her and could hear her gasping, 'Shark!
 Shark!
 Shark!'
 She somehow managed to push the shark away from her.
 The shark bit off her arm, but she managed to swim closer to the shore.
 Before she got out of the water, the shark attacked again and bit off her foot."
-Other witnesses described the attack on Olga Martynenko.
-"The woman managed to swim to the pier, but when people on the pier started pulling her out of the water, the shark bit off the woman's left buttock," one said.
-"She lost a lot of blood.
+Other witnesses described the attack on Martynenko: "The woman managed to swim to the pier, but when people on the pier started pulling her out of the water, the shark bit off the woman's left buttock.
+She lost a lot of blood.
 There were tourists on the pier, and they helped to pull the woman out.
 Some of them were slapping the shark off with rubber fins.
 There were no rescuers on the pier during the moment when it all happened.
 A rescuer was running up to us from afar.
-There were neither cords, nor stretchers at hand.
-We used a swimsuit to block the blood flow from the gaping wound and grabbed a sun bed to carry the woman to the shore."
+There were neither cords nor stretchers at hand.
+We used a swimsuit to block the blood flow from the gaping wound and grabbed a sunbed to carry the woman to the shore."

 The attacks on the two men were witnessed from the shore.
-A barman witnessed one of the victims "running from the sea with blood streaming from gashes in his leg."
-The other male victim had to be rescued by members of a local diving centre.
+A barman witnessed one of the victims "running from the sea with blood streaming from gashes in his leg".
+The other man had to be rescued by members of a local diving centre.
 According to the barman, "the sea went red ... [his foot] was gone".